alexfbasa/Practical-OpenShift-for-Developers-course/README.md

 (# Delete the pod for this section) oc delete pod hello-world-pod

-# DeploymentConfig

-You can think of deployment configs as going one step further and being a collection of pods.
-Using a deployment config to manage your pods is much better than trying to do it manually.
-Deployment configs bring a lot of automation and extra configuration options to your pods.

 ```text
 Deployment configs define the template for a pod and manage deploying new images or configuration changes.
 ```